Second Base

 Who We Work With

-Second Base works with individuals and couples navigating challenges around sexual pain, pleasure and intimacy.
+We support individuals and couples navigating challenges related to sexual pain, intimacy and pleasure.

 This may include: